NikitaDouglas/bank_tech_test/README.md

 ![Bank_Tech_Test_Sequence_Diagram_1](https://github.com/NikitaDouglas/bank_tech_test/blob/master/images/bank_tech_test_sequence_1.png)

-I then test-drove the creation of the Account class with two methods, `deposit` and `withdraw`, to satisy the first and third user stories.
+I then test-drove the creation of the Account class with two methods, `deposit` and `withdraw`, to satisfy the first and third user stories.
 After that I created the TransactionHistory class which contained a method `add_transaction`, to add a hash to the `@history` array.
-I then used dependency injection to initalize my account with an instance of TransactionHistory, so the `deposit` and `withdraw` added a new transaction to the `@history` array.
+I then used dependency injection to initialize my account with an instance of TransactionHistory, so the `deposit` and `withdraw` added a new transaction to the `@history` array.

-However, I then realised that it would be prefarable, rather than creating an array of hashes to store my transaction data as objects in an array.
+However, I then realised that it would be preferable, rather than creating an array of hashes to store my transaction data as objects in an array.
 I deleted the TransactionHistory class and created a new Transaction class - now my `deposit` and `withdraw` methods create a new instance of the Transaction class and store it in the `@transaction_history` array.
 I created a new sequence diagram to show these changes:

 ![Bank_Tech_Test_Sequence_Diagram_3](https://github.com/NikitaDouglas/bank_tech_test/blob/master/images/bank_tech_test_sequence_3.png)